ebembi/steam-game-roler/README.md

 - The bot respects Steam API rate limits
 - Roles are automatically created and assigned, but can be manually edited/deleted
 - The bot tracks which games have roles to avoid duplicates
+- **Full scans limit role creation**: `!rescan [N]` and nightly scans only create roles for the top N games by owner count to keep servers manageable
+- Daily scans can add roles for new qualifying games as users acquire them
 - Use `!topgames` to see which games are most popular among your server members
 - Blacklisted games will not have roles created even if they meet all criteria